AA0100000101000001/Omnitrix/README.md

 ☐ Make rotary encoder mechanism with micro switches
 ☐ RGB LEDs
 ☐ Find cheaper component for sound or use passive buzzer
 ☐ Only enable GPIO outputs (LEDs) at the last moment
+☐ Use multiple inputs to wake up from deep sleep (ext1)
 ☐ Make PCB for multiple RGB LEDs
 ☐ Test current for LED PCB
 ☐ Make PCB that has RGB LEDs, micro switches and speaker